Managing Healthcare Costs

 I am a believer that a healthy lifestyle extends life, and, remarkably, also shorten the period of decline and disability prior to death.
 It is a cost saving strategy.

-About 44 million Americans have no health insurance, and another 38 million have inadequate health insurance coverage.
-And medical bills remain the number one cause of U.S. bankruptcies.
+Before the Affordable Care Act, about 44 million Americans have no health insurance, and another 38 million have inadequate health insurance coverage.
+And today medical bills remain the number one cause of U.S. bankruptcies.
 It is troubling, even disgraceful, that the United States is the only developed country without a universal healthcare program for its citizens.
 Granted, the uninsured or underinsured 25 percent of our population is generally young and healthy, but due to cost they often delay seeking medical advice and rely on Emergency Rooms as their primary care provider.
 This delay causes disorders to be more costly to treat because they are detected at a more advanced stage.

 In America, many individuals are confused about the term socialized medicine.
 In a true socialized medical system the government owns everything including the hospitals and clinics, whereas in a single payor system that is being considered in America, it is a socialized insurance system where the instruments of care are still privately owned.